tapyu/to-rm-courses/numerical-methods/README.md

 Extrapolation is another noteworthy technique, which is similar to interpolation but involves estimating values outside the the range of the observed data.
 It is subject to greater uncertainty and a higher risk of producing meaningless results.

-I am not sure how well mature the numerical methods for extrapolation are (AFAIK, that is not the shiniest part of numercal methods).
+I am not sure how well mature the numerical methods for extrapolation are.
+It doesn't seem the shiniest part of numercal methods.
 For time series-based problems, forecasting with statistica signal processing or machine learning techniques might preferable.

+Extrapolation techniques are not exposed here.

 #### [Regression][36] (see Steven Kay, Fundamentals of Statistica Signal Processing, chapter 14 on Chapra, or other on books)